 2. Deemed Status

 - A licensee/certificate holder who satisfies the continuing professional competency requirements of a Colorado state agency or department, an accrediting body recognized by the Board, or an entity approved by the Board for the full two-year license period may qualify for Deemed Status.
+Currently, the following organization has been approved by the Board:

 3. Receiving a military exemption